FireworksProject/Kake/README.md

 ### What is Kake good for?
-Kake can do anything that any other build tool can do because of the extraordinary system capabilities given to Firefox addons.
-Here are a few good
+Kake can do anything that any other build tool can do because of the extraordinary system capabilities available to Firefox addons.
+Here are a few good ideas:
-ideas:

 * Write [LESS CSS](http://github.com/cloudhead/less.js); build it instead!
 * Compile your JS files all into one compressed file for super fast page loads.
 * Build a JS module library.
 (More on this later.)
 * Build, test, and deploy your website with one click.
 * You can even build your compiled projects like [Node.js](http://github.com/ry/node)

-*Kake is a work in progress, so stay tuned.*
+#### *Kake is a work in progress, so stay tuned.*

 Copyright and License